zhinst/zhinst-labber/docs/source/features/waveforms.rst

 instrument in Labber (e.g. SingleQubitPulseGenerator).
 Since the Waveform Nodes of the AWG format have a special format one can not directly connect the two quantities directly.
-Also it is impractical to log the waveforms in their original format since one can not directly see how they look.
+Also it is impractical to log the waveforms in their original format since one can not directly see the separate waves.

 To be able to do this zhinst-labber also provides a virtual Instrument called ``Zurich_Instruments_Waveform_Processor``.
 It converts between the native Zurich Instrument waveform format and Labber Arrays.
 All of the exposed array quantities can be used as input or outputs.

-On the one device side the following quantities exist:
+On the device side the following quantities exist:

 * ``Interleaved - Signal``
 * ``Complex - Signal``